Election Information

 Local Committee Contribution Limits

-Local contribution limits are updated annually by applying the San Diego County Consumer Price Index January (per SBMC 2.24.040 A) .
+Local contribution limits are updated annually by applying the San Diego County Consumer Price Index on January 1st (per SBMC 2.24.040 A).
+The contribution limits below were updated on January 7, 2025.

 Local Campaign Committee Filing Requirements